Achondroplasia in Children

 It is important to keep all

-well-child appointments so your child's health can be regularly monitored.
-Keep an
+well-child appointments so your child's health can be regularly watched.
+Keep an ongoing

-ongoing list of questions and bring them with you to your child's appointments.
-Living
+list of questions and bring them with you to your child's appointments.
+Living with

-with achondroplasia means adapting to being short in a world built mostly for taller
+achondroplasia means adapting to being short in a world built mostly for taller people.

-people.
-It also means watching for possible complications and managing problems that
+It also means watching for possible complications and managing problems that occur.

-occur.
-A healthcare team that has worked with the condition can help you manage your
+healthcare team that has worked with the condition can help you manage your child's

-can give support and information to your family and your child.
+, can give support and information to your family and your

 Your child will also have special